 Parmentier explains: “For example, their problem-solving mindset will be put to the test in the early hours.
 The advantage here is that the students get to know themselves better and are able to better determine their strengths and weaknesses.”

 However, he highlights that, similarly to more industry-specialised hackathons, this program also allows students to get in touch with professionals and experts from established businesses, which can have a positive effect on the students’ early careers.
 “We see this as an opportunity for both the student and partner, as both can get to know each other in a way that strongly differs from a job fair or company visit.”

-For startups who are beyond the stage of developing an idea, but are hoping to present their idea to investors or established corporates to eventually market the product, participating in incubators, or accelerators, can be more beneficial.
+For startups who are beyond the stage of developing an idea, and are instead hoping to present their existing idea to investors or established corporates to eventually market the product, participating in incubators, or accelerators, can be more beneficial.